opendocsg/slw-judgments-backfill/2006_SGHC_245/report.md

 **Manifest Error**

-15     In asserting that the existence of a “manifest error” is a legitimate basis for judicial intervention into an expert’s decision, the defendant heavily leans on dicta by the Court of Appeal in _Riduan bin Yusof v Khng Thia Huat and Another_ [2005] 2 SLR 188 at [35]:
+15     In asserting that the existence of a “manifest error” is a legitimate basis for judicial intervention into an expert’s decision, the defendant heavily leans on dicta by the Court of Appeal in _Riduan bin Yusof v Khng Thia Huat and Another_ <span class="citation">[2005] 2 SLR 188</span> at [35]:

  35 We are mindful that an appellant must show a “manifest error” in order to challenge the findings of a nominated valuer.
-In Tan Yeow Khoon v Tan Yeow Tat [2003] 3 SLR 486 (affirmed on appeal), Choo Han Teck J held at [12]:
+In Tan Yeow Khoon v Tan Yeow Tat <span class="citation">[2003] 3 SLR 486</span> (affirmed on appeal), Choo Han Teck J held at [12]:

  [W]here the parties had agreed to accept a price that their nominated valuer had determined so that litigation could thereby be avoided, they were bound by that valuation even if the valuer was wrong.
 The only possible exception is where there is a manifest error that justly requires judicial intervention. [emphasis added]

 16     However, Choo J’s reference to _manifest error_ as the only possible exception justifying judicial intervention into an expert’s decision does not constitute any part of the judicial lexicon embraced by other common law courts in a similar context.
 The term “manifest error” is usually expressly

 incorporated in conclusive evidence clauses to allow challenges to be made when there are plain and obvious errors in what the certificate purports to represent.
-It is therefore necessary to examine the context in which Choo J adverted to the term “manifest error” in _Tan Yeow Khoon v Tan Yeow Tat_ [2003] 3 SLR 486.
+It is therefore necessary to examine the context in which Choo J adverted to the term “manifest error” in _Tan Yeow Khoon v Tan Yeow Tat_ <span class="citation">[2003] 3 SLR 486</span>.
 The relevant paragraph in his judgment at [12] reads as follows:

  Jones v Sherwood Computer Services plc [1992] 1 WLR 277 and Baber v Kenwood Manufacturing Co Ltd [1978] 1 Lloyd’s Rep 175 , are inapplicable on the facts of the present case in the manner that Mr Chew so bravely put them forward.
 I do not disagree with the fundamental principle enunciated in these two cases, and which was in fact an affirmation of Campbell v Edwards [1976] 1 Lloyd’s Rep 522.
 In the latter case, the court was of the view that where the parties had agreed to accept a price that their nominated valuer had determined so that litigation could thereby be avoided, they were bound by that valuation even if the valuer was wrong.
 The only possible exception is where there is a manifest error that justly requires judicial intervention.
 There is no such error in the present case.